-Although the fire service is full of tradition, the 21st century Golden Fire Department faces change and challenges.
-In 2013, the fire Department responded to 1406 incidents compared to 798 in 1999.
-These 1406 incidents include; structural fires, wildland urban interface fires, vehicle fires, hazardous materials, service, medical, and a vast array of technical rescue calls.
+Although the fire service is full of tradition, the 21st century of Golden Fire Department faces change and challenges.
+Now, the fire department response to more than 2200 incidents yearly compared to 798 in 1999.
+These 2200 incidents included structure fires, wildland urban interface fires, vehicle fires, hazardous materials, service, medical and a vast array of technical rescue calls.
 The Golden Fire Departments’ technical rescue team specializes in steep slope and low angle evacuations, ice rescue, auto extrication, industrial rescue and water rescue.
-In fact, the Golden Fire water rescue team is one of the state’s most elite water rescue groups, hosting an annual advanced water rescue training instructed by Dive Rescue International.
-With the volume of incidents nearly doubling in the past 15 years, the Golden Fire Department maintains a quick response time averaging five minutes or less to arrive on scene.
-To help alleviate burnout, our roster has increased from 45 volunteers to 95, providing quality emergency services at a low cost to the taxpayers.
-For more than 130 years, dedicated volunteers have given countless hours to the community of Golden, and we continue to look forward to the future.
+In fact, the Golden Fire water rescue team is one of the state’s most elite water rescue groups.
+GFD hosts an annual advanced water rescue training instructed by professionals from Dive Rescue International.
+With the volume of incidents nearly doubling in the past 20 years, the Golden Fire Department maintains a quick response time averaging five minutes or less for the first unit to arrive on scene.
+To help alleviate burnout, our roster has increased from 45 volunteers to 85, providing quality emergency services at a low cost to the taxpayers.
+For nearly 150 years, dedicated volunteers have given countless hours to the community of Golden, and we continue to look forward to the future.